Can’s Best Friend. Koons meets canned goods in this entry by Gensler and WSP Flack + Kurtz.

 Ever dreamed of recreating a Richard Serra sculpture with tomatoes from the pantry?
 Erecting a monumental tribute to Alexander McQueen’s armadillo heel using only canned peas and elbow grease?
 What about constructing a truly giant giant panda that can feed hundreds?
 Teams from top architecture and engineering firms will prove that they can do it, and for a good cause.
-After being rescheduled due to Hurricane Sandy, the international charity competition that is Canstruction returns to New York City next month and with it the opportunity for teams of architects, engineers, and students they mentor to design and build giant structures made entirely from unopened cans of food—all of which are ultimately donated to City Harvest.
+The international charity competition that is Canstruction returns to New York City this month and with it the opportunity for teams of architects, engineers, and students they mentor to design and build giant structures made entirely from unopened cans of food—all of which are ultimately donated to City Harvest.

 For its twenty-first go-round in Gotham, Canstruction has lined up 26 teams representing the likes of Skidmore Owings and Merrill, Arup, Gensler, and HOK.
 Their carefully stacked creations will be judged in categories that include Best Use of Labels, Best Meal, Structural Ingenuity, and Most Cans.
 The works will be on view at Brookfield Place from October 31 through November 13.
 Visitors are encouraged to bring non-perishable foods that will be donated along with the cans used in the competition to City Harvest.